CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Background

-\paragraph*{Out-of-bounds values} Numeric fields are replaced with extreme constants, e.g., \enquote{99\,999.999}, that are far outside expected measurement ranges.
-Depending on configuration, this may affect all numeric columns or a random subset within each block.
+Numeric fields that contain extreme constants, which are far outside expected measurement ranges.
+Depending on the occurrence, this may affect all numeric columns or a random subset within each block. \textbf{Emulation:} Numeric fields are replaced with extreme constants, e.g., \enquote{99\,999.999}, at random.